SkyWolfEye Li-Ion battery review.

 A negative feedback was left upon the seller’s account due to their evasive tactics and blaming the buyer for the faults of their own shady business model.
 They knew they were selling garbage they are simply not expecting anyone to call them out on their garbage.

 Buying within your country versus out of country.

 The only nice thing about the fact that these vendors are moving to the country with the buyers is that you buy from a seller within the said country is generally there is a money-back guarantee for new products and if they fail to comply you can file fraud against them.
 Unlike doing business overseas like say, India, where if the seller wanted he could just take your money, send you a package filled with flour and tell you that you’re screwed as you have jurisdiction over there.

 mAh is meaningless in the Chinese market.
 Minus well say 500,000mAh!

-Lithium Ion batteries have a typical mAh rating depending on their size classification.
-For example the 16850 size of lithium battery has a typical charge of around 2100mAh so while it’s possible to see up to 2500mAh if the lithium cells are Japanese made that would probably be the limited.
+Lithium-Ion batteries have a typical mAh rating depending on their size classification.
+For example, the 16850 size of lithium battery has a typical charge of around 2100mAh so while it’s possible to see up to 2500mAh if the lithium cells are Japanese made that would probably be limited.
 There’s even guides on Ebay showing how many fraudulent batteries there are floating around out there. and the pictures that I have for 16850 batteries? those are all pulled from Amazon and all of them are fakes and frauds that do not have anywhere near the total output the claim to have.
-Without certification and control you lead to chaos which is what’s gong on in the Chinese market.
+Without certification and control, you lead to chaos which is what’s going on in the Chinese market.

 So in summary: